UPPMAX/install-methods/bioinfo/cactus/cactus-2.8.2_install-README.md

 ""
 # Compile
-    unset PREFIX # downloadPangenomeTools and downloadMafTools do not like the variable $PREFIX make -j 15
+    unset PREFIX # downloadPangenomeTools and downloadMafTools also do not like the variable $PREFIX make -j 15
     make